10 Scientists Who Experimented on Themselves

-At the turn of the 20th century, August Bier discovered spinal anesthesia.
-His method involved injecting cocaine into the cerebrospinal fluid.
-To test its effectiveness Bier enlisted himself.
+At the turn of the 20th century, August Bier developed a method for spinal anesthesia.
+It involved injecting cocaine into the cerebrospinal fluid.
+To test its effectiveness, Bier enlisted himself.
 During the experiment, a mix-up left Bier with a hole in his spine leaking cerebrospinal fluid.
-Bier's assistant stepped in.
+Bier's assistant stepped in to take his place in the study.
 Once the assistant was properly numb, Bier kicked his shins, bludgeoned and burned him, plucked out his pubic hairs, and mashed his genitals.
-The assistant felt nothing – a success the two celebrated by drinking excessively that evening.
+The assistant felt nothing—a success the two celebrated by drinking excessively that evening.

 5. Werner Forssmann

-In 1929 in the basement of the Eberswaled Hospital in Germany, surgical resident Werner Forssmann inserted a ureteral catheter tube into his elbow, feeding it through a vein up to his heart.
+In 1929, in the basement of the Eberswalde Hospital in Germany, surgical resident Werner Forssmann inserted a ureteral catheter tube into his elbow, feeding it through a vein up to his heart.
 He used a mirror as his assistant, since he had restrained his nurse to the operating table.
-He then took an x-ray of his chest (at left) to determine the catheter had indeed made it to the right atrium.
-Instead of praise, Forssmann was met with condemnation.
-This rejection led him to abandon cardiology for urology, but he was later rewarded with the Nobel Prize in 1956.
+He then took an x-ray of his chest to determine that the catheter had indeed made it to the right atrium.
+Instead of praise, Forssmann was met with condemnation by medical ethicists.
+This rejection led him to abandon cardiology for urology, but he was later honored with the Nobel Prize in 1956.

 6. Nathaniel Kleitman